 The Wheat Export Marketing Amendment Bill 2012 is one of many issues used as poorly understood political footballs in Canberra.
-Wheat is important because it is the staple food of almost half the world’s population and is one of the most important commodities produced by the Australian agriculture industry.
+Wheat is important because it is a staple food of almost half the world’s population and is one of the most important commodities produced by the Australian agriculture industry.
 Australia produces 3% of the world’s wheat but its exports represent around 15% of the world wheat trade annually.

-Yet there is little news about what this bill, currently staggering slowly through parliament will do for the industry.
+Yet there is little news about what this bill, currently staggering slowly through parliament, will do for the industry.
 Instead media commentary is all about the drama of who will cross the floor and whether the bill will get up.
 At its simplest, the bill is aimed at ending a compulsory 22c a tonne levy wheat growers pay to the Government export body for “accreditation”.
-It would seem a piece of de-regulation ideally suited to free market Opposition philosophies.
+It would seem a piece of de-regulation ideally suited to free market Liberal philosophies.
 But the Opposition is living up to its name and opposing the bill.

-The Opposition have hidden the obtuseness of their opposition behind a supposed need for a “well managed transition”.
-In a joint statement released today by the leader of the Opposition Tony Abbott and his deputy Warren Truss tried to explain it away.
-“Coalition in our first term will implement measures agreed by the industry to ensure a well-managed deregulation to free and open competition while maintaining our international reputation for quality and reliability,” they said.
-Abbott and Truss said deregulation had to wait until they formed government to “safeguard” port access arrangements, transparency standards on stock information and minimum quality standards.
+The obtuseness of their opposition is hidden behind a supposed need for a “well managed transition”.
+A joint statement released today by Tony Abbott and his deputy Warren Truss tried to explain it away. “(The) Coalition in our first term will implement measures agreed by the industry to ensure a well-managed deregulation to free and open competition while maintaining our international reputation for quality and reliability,” they said.
+Abbott and Truss said deregulation must wait until they formed government to “safeguard” port access arrangements, transparency standards on stock information and minimum quality standards.
 It pointed to the Indonesian live export debacle and for good measure it threw in pink batts and over-priced school halls to show why Labor could not be trusted on this.

 In 2006 PM John Howard stripped AWB of its monopoly.
 This was against the wishes of many of his Nationals who argued the single desk was the only way to give Australian wheat farmers bargaining clout in an unfairly-run international market.
 The AWB was privatised and later acquired by Canadian interests.